- Faculty List

 Introduction

-The Latin American Studies program at the Department of Spanish & Portuguese is an interdisciplinary undergraduate program that provides students with the opportunities to deepen their understanding of Latin America/ Abiayala.
+The Latin American Studies program at the Department of Italian, Spanish, Portuguese and Latin American Studies is an interdisciplinary undergraduate program that provides students with the opportunities to deepen their understanding of Latin America/ Abiayala.
 This vast, biodiverse region with massive natural resources is home to heterogenous populations with unique cultural expressions and histories and with complex economic, political and social issues.

 Courses that lead towards a Latin American Studies program (a Major, a Minor or a Certificate) encourage students to pursue their special academic and professional interests while becoming proficient in the contemporary debates about Latin America within a broad and flexible interdisciplinary framework.
 Students engage with faculty of varied academic backgrounds and a broad disciplinary range of texts; this engagement trains them in critical readings of colonial histories, literary and anthropological genres, comparative politics, politics of indigeneity and human rights, geography and urban planning, and public health, as well as in environmental policies and the political economy of Latin America and the Americas as a transnational whole.
 Such knowledge is increasingly necessary for Canada, as the country enters new trade, political, environmental, and academic agreements with our hemispheric partners.